MihaiAC/learning-react/learning_react/react_notes/React.md

 `queryFn` = function that returns a Promise
 `queryKey` = used by Tanstack to cache things. represents the ID of a query;
-Uses a `staleTime` variable to decide if it should refetch or serve the cached query result.
+Uses a `staleTime` variable to decide if it should refetch or serve the cached query result - can include it as an argument to useQuery.
+`cacheTime` - similar = are cacheTime and gcTime the same thing?
+`gcTime` = time after which unused Query gets GC'd; doesn't affect tanstack's persistent storage (?) - https://github.com/TanStack/query/discussions/6214

+`staleTime` - expired => query will return the cached data immediately + trigger background refetch;
+`cacheTime - expired` => cached data is removed + query fetches the data again from the API;
+So, they differ in the user experience you can implement with them.

 ```jsx
 const { data, isLoading, error } = useQuery(